Here's a quick overview of frequently asked questions. For more information, please contact us.

 The CAL, or Client Access License, is a user subscription allowing you to connect directly to the Devolutions Server through our web application.
 Please note that only password management is currently available with the web-based Devolutions Server application.

 The Small Business Edition subscription allows you to create one instance of Devolutions Server for up to 10 users.
-It also includes 5 Client Access Licenses.

 The Platinum Edition subscription allows you to create unlimited instances of Devolutions Server for an unlimited number of users.